A-wels/serve-directory-qr/README.md

 ```

 ## Acknowledgment
+Thanks to [skubalj](https://gitlab.com/skubalj/) for creating the base of this project!
+This is simply a small addition the the project.

 A special thank you to the [serve](https://www.npmjs.com/package/serve) project for providing
 inspiration for this tool!
 Thank you as well to Material-UI for the icons used on the directory
 webpage!